jiyooooon/no-wp-admin/README.md

 # no-wp-admin

-A simple theme for wp-admin that uses your logo and color schemes instead of WordPress (under development)
+A simple theme for wp-admin that uses your logo and color schemes instead of WordPress

 ## How to install